MetPX/sarracenia/docs/source/Contribution/AMQPprimer.rst

    - Topics are just keywords separated by a dot. wildcards: # matches anything, * matches one word.
    - We create the topic hierarchy from the path name (mapping to AMQP syntax)
    - Resolution & syntax of server filtering is set by AMQP. (. separator, # and * wildcards)
-   - Server side filtering is coarse, messages can be further filtered after download using regexp on the actual paths (the reject/accept directives.)
+   - Server side filtering is coarse, notification messages can be further filtered after download using regexp on the actual paths (the reject/accept directives.)

 - topic prefix?
 We start the topic tree with fixed fields
-     - v02 the version/format of sarracenia messages.
+     - v02 the version/format of sarracenia notification messages.
-     - post ... the message type, this is an announcement of a file (or part of a file) being available.
+     - post ... the message type, this is an notification message of a file (or part of a file) being available.